-Whether it is wanting to add a little colour and artistic design that peeks your interest, or the ability to be self-sufficient by growing your own produce, there are ideas available to help everyone get involved.
+Whether it is wanting to add a little colour and artistic design that piques your interest, or the ability to be self-sufficient by growing your own produce, there are ideas available to help everyone get involved.
 Especially when it comes to building your own vertical garden, there are many different ways it can be done.

 Vertical gardening is a great way to create your own unique garden and can be done with any budget.
-Starting from the most basic and cost effective by recycling old goods to the more extravagant and expensive custom designs, there are many ways to get the style you desire.
+Starting from the most basic and cost-effective by recycling old goods to the more extravagant and expensive custom designs, there are many ways to get the style you desire.

 So for anyone wanting to be inspired or are ready to get their hands dirty here are a few things to get you started.
 Recycling is a fantastic way to make good use of old products whilst creating a visually stunning and artistic garden.